Securing Transmission's RPC interface

 is: myUser@mydomain.com # Replace with authorized user(s), or remove if using group permissions only.

 Remember to restart the Pomerium instance after saving your changes.

 Don't forget to switch your terminal prompt to the Transmission host before continuing.

-If you don't already have the Transmission daemon installed, install it through your distro's package manager.
-The commands to install and configure Transmission below assume a Debian-based Linux distribution, but can be adapted for any Linux distro:
+If you don't already have the Transmission daemon installed, install it through your distribution's package manager.
+The commands to install and configure Transmission below assume a Debian-based Linux distribution, but can be adapted for any Linux distribution:

 sudo apt update && sudo apt install transmission-daemon

 Because Transmission writes over its configuration file when running, stop the service before continuing: